Frequently Asked Questions

 That's completely okay — and fully expected.

-This course is designed for real life, not perfect routines.
+Thought Freedom is designed for real life, not perfect routines.

 Thought Freedom meets you where you are — again and again.

-How long do I have access to the course?
+How long do I have access to each stage?

 You receive lifetime access to each stage you're enrolled in.